 Hammer curls work the biceps brachii, brachioradialis, and brachialis muscles.
 Overall, hammer curls primarily work out the brachialis and brachioradialis muscles, with secondary involvement of the biceps.

-Yes, hammer curls are one of the best and effective exercises to build bigger arms.
+Yes, hammer curls are one of the best and most effective exercises for building bigger arms.
 They target the brachialis, brachioradialis, and biceps muscles, helping to build strength and size in the arms.

-Hammer curls also offer a different grip than traditional curls, which can aid in maintaining muscle equilibrium and preventing imbalances between the forearm and upper arm muscles.
+Hammer curls also offer a different grip than traditional curls, which can help maintain muscle equilibrium and prevent imbalances between the forearm and upper arm muscles.

 Are hammer curls better for forearm development than regular curls?

-Yes, hammer curls are generally considered more effective for forearm development due to the neutral grip position, which places greater emphasis on the muscles of the forearm.
+Yes, hammer curls are generally considered more effective for forearm development due to their neutral grip position, which emphasizes the forearm muscles more.

 What is the difference between normal biceps curls and hammer curls?